Page updated 11/1/2018

 Filmed at the late, lamented Kenure House in Rush, north County Dublin.

-At the request of Mr.U.N.Owen (voiced by Horror icon Christopher Lee) eight party guests are invited to a remote castle atop the Austrian Alps in the dead of Winter.
+At the request of Mr.U.N.Owen (voiced by Christopher Lee) eight party guests are invited to a remote castle atop the Austrian Alps in the dead of Winter.
 During dinner, the disembodied voice of the curiously absent host accuses each guest of a serious crime.
 The party dismiss the claims as a practical joke – until one of them drops dead of cyanide poisoning!

 Assuming that their mysterious host is hiding somewhere in the house – and is stark staring mad – a search party is organized to flush out the suspected killer.
-As more guests are dispatched in increasingly ingenious ways, it becomes clear that Mr Owen plans to punish everyone for their past crimes – with murders following the pattern of the “10 Little Indians” nursey rhyme.
+As more guests are dispatched in increasingly ingenious ways, it becomes clear that Mr Owen plans to punish everyone for their past crimes – with murders following the pattern of the “10 Little Indians” nursery rhyme.

 Think you can solve the mystery?
 Before the killer is unveiled the film presents all amateur sleuths with a 60 second “Whodunit Break” – a flashback of clues to aid in the solving of the murders.